-Venture to Nahanni National Park and take a life-changing canoeing trip on Nahanni River, which flows through the majestic Mackenzie Mountains.
+Venture to Nahanni National Park and take a life-changing canoeing trip on the Nahanni River, which flows through the majestic Mackenzie Mountains.
 Go fishing or kayaking on Great Slave Lake, the continent’s deepest lake.

 An additional bonus?
 The territory is perhaps the greatest place on the planet to see the Northern Lights.
 Go after new and unfamiliar adventures on our active journeys with lodging, meals, and charter flights.